 Our environmental geography major gives you the ability to understand connections between humankind and nature.
 Through coursework, field seminars and field trips, you'll explore a variety of topics including history, social issues, culture, race, gender, tourism and technologies.

-Classes for environmental geography majors might include:
+Classes for environmental geography majors may include:

 - Conservation of the Environment